DebbieJara/novaretail-correlation-analysis/README.md

 ### Factor most associated with annual revenue

 `compras_mes` (monthly purchases) shows a 0.97 correlation with `ingreso_anual` (annual revenue), confirmed as stable with both Pearson and Spearman.
-A potential collinearity risk was identified: both variables could be measuring the same underlying phenomenon.
+A potential collinearity risk was identified: both variables could be measuring the same underlying phenomenon, since it's unclear whether annual revenue is calculated directly from monthly purchases.

+Setting that relationship aside, `visitas_mes` (monthly visits) emerges as the strongest independent factor associated with annual revenue (Pearson 0.337, Spearman 0.321).
+This is likely the more actionable driver for business strategy, since it isn't confounded by the same collinearity risk.

 ### Premium segment

 Customers with a premium subscription tend to generate higher annual revenue (point-biserial: 0.093, p-value: 0.000).
 The boxplot confirms a higher median revenue in the premium group, with greater dispersion.
+Premium members also show lower churn: `miembro_premium` and `abandono` have a negative correlation (-0.12).

+Churn itself shows no significant relationship with annual revenue (point-biserial: -0.003, p-value: 0.729): there's no evidence that churn is associated with how much revenue a customer generates.

+### Other notable relationship

+`visitas_mes` and `gasto_publicidad_dirigida` (targeted advertising spend) show the strongest positive correlation in the entire heatmap (0.58), suggesting that targeted ad spend is associated with higher user activity on the platform.

 ### Variables with no relevant association